-COMPUTER PROGRAMMING (315) Prerequisite: None.

-The Computer Programming course is a survey course designed to provide highly motivated students with enhanced problem solving skills through the study of structured programming.
-It is recommended that students have knowledge of basic computer operations.
-The course will concentrate on various methods of problem solving and the conversion of algorithmic methods of problem solving into computer programs.
-TPython will be the predominant programming language used to develop computer programs.
-Students will explore programming methodologies using case studies, projects, models, individual application and cooperative learning techniques.

-AP STATISTICS (352) 5 Credits Prerequisite: Successful completion of Algebra 2.
-Full Year Grades 10-12 Completion of a summer assignment is required for this course.
-This course is designed to meet the growing need for knowledge of the statistical procedures necessary to analyze data from all disciplines.
-Students are introduced to the major concepts and tools for collection, each mine, and infermion from date.
-The four bread cone for collecting, analyzing, and inferring from data.
+COMPUTER PROGRAMMING (315) Prerequisite: Algebra 1.
+5 Credits Full Year Grades 9-12 The Computer Programming course is a survey course designed to provide with enhanced problem solving skills through the study of structured progra that students have knowledge of basic computer operations.
+The course wi methods of problem solving and the conversion of algorithmic methods of p computer programs.
+Python will be the predominant programming language programs.
+Students will explore programming methodologies using case sta individual application and cooperative learning techniques. mming.
+It is recommended Il concentrate on various roblem solving into e used to develop computer AP STATISTICS (352) Prerequisite: Successful completion of Algebra 2.
+5 Credits Full Year Grades 10-12 Completion of a summer assignment is required for this course.
+This course is designed to meet the growing need for knowledge of the stat necessary to analyze data from all disciplines.
+Students are introduced to t - for collecting, analyzing, and inferring from data.
 The four broad conceptual themes include: exploratory data, planning a study, anticipating patterns and statistical inference.
 This course is designed for students who intend to study business, economics, social sciences and many other disciplines where data analysis is required.
 It may be taken concurrently with Pre-Calculus or Calculus.
-This course is scheduled in the math computer lab.
-Students will utilize the TI-Nspire graphing calculator and FATHOM software extensively in this course.
 A minimum grade of "A-" in college prep (CP) level classes or "B" in honors level classes is a good predictor for success in this course.

 It is expected that all students take the AP Statistics exam in May.

+AP COMPUTER SCIENCE A (353) 5 Credits

+Prerequisite: Algebra 2 and/or Computer Programming.
+Full Year

+Grades 10-12

-AP COMPUTER SCIENCE A (353) Prerequisite: Algebra 2 and/or Computer Programming.
-5 Credits Full Year Grades 10-12 The curriculum reviews, develops and expands topics studied in prior progra course enables the student to develop skills in writing logically-structured, we using object-oriented programming in the JAVA programming language.
-AP students who have a strong interest in computer science and engineering an extra time beyond the classroom this course requires.
-While it is not require encouraged to take Computer Programming prior to taking AP Computer Sc programming.
-A minimum grade of "B" or higher in Computer Programming success in this course. ell-documented programs PCS is recommended for and are willing to spend the d, students are ience A to gain exposure in g is a good predictor for
+The curriculum reviews, develops and expands topics studied in prior programming courses.
+This course enables the student to develop skills in writing logically-structured, well-documented programs using object-oriented programming in the JAVA programming language.
+APCS is recommended for students who have a strong interest in computer science and engineering and are willing to spend the extra time beyond the classroom this course requires.
+While it is not required, students are encouraged to take Computer Programming prior to taking AP Computer Science A to gain exposure in programming.
+A minimum grade of "B" or higher in Computer Programming or Algebra 2 is a good predictor for success in this course.